 How To Negotiate Debt With a Credit Card Issuer

 One way you can work towards having your credit card debt forgiven is to negotiate with your credit card issuer.
-Customers have two main options when negotiating credit card debt; debt negotiation or debt settlement.
-Debt negotiation involves:
+Customers have two main options when they want to negotiate credit card debt: debt negotiation or debt settlement.

 What Is Bankruptcy?